Amazon: Echo device sent conversation to family's contact

 Associated Press

-SEATTLE (AP) - Amazon says an "unlikely" string of events prompted its Echo personal assistant device to record a Portland, Oregon, family's private conversation and then send the recording to an acquaintance in Seattle.
+SEATTLE (AP) - An "unlikely" string of events prompted Amazon's Echo personal assistant device to record a Portland, Oregon, family's private conversation and then send the recording to an acquaintance in Seattle, the company said Thursday.

 The woman told KIRO-TV that two weeks ago an employee of her husband contacted them to say he thought their device had been hacked.
-He told them he had received an audio file of them discussing hardwood floors.
+He told them he had received an audio file of them discussing hardwood floors, she said.

-In a statement Thursday, Amazon confirmed the woman's private conversation had been inadvertently recorded and sent.
+"At which point, Alexa said out loud 'To whom?'" the statement said.
+"At which point, the background conversation was interpreted as a name in the customers contact list.

+"Alexa then asked out loud, '(contact name), right?'
+Alexa then interpreted background conversation as 'right.'"

-The company says it is "evaluating options to make this case even less likely."
+The statement continued: "As unlikely as this string of events is, we are evaluating options to make this case even less likely."

+The woman, who was identified only by her first name in the news report, said every room in her family's home was wired with the Amazon devices to control her home's heat, lights and security system.

+She said the family unplugged the devices and contacted Amazon after they learned the recording had been sent.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.